West Howe: Development

-There were few properties in West Howe until the late 1940s, when Bournemouth Borough Council began developing estates in the wake of the post-war housing crisis.
+There were few properties in West Howe whilst the area was part of the Canford estate, with the exclusion of six Lady Wimborne Cottages which housed farm labourers in this rural area.
+However, in the late 1940s Bournemouth Borough Council began developing estates in the wake of the post-war housing crisis.
 However, a few pre-war properties did exist.
 On the western boundary of the area stood the Shoulder of Mutton pub and next to this, a house built by Mr. Sherry, a baker from Winton in Bournemouth, who had become mentally unstable and had retired from the bakery; periodically, he was said to ride on a white horse through Winton, announcing himself as the new Messiah.

 Life on the post-war estates at West Howe was hardly idyllic; Stillmore Road, in particular, acquired the nickname "Slag Alley", on account of the black dust that billowed into houses from the roof-high mounds of slag on nearby industrial land.
 Several types of slag could be found lurking in West Howe properties.
 A deputation of tenants raised the matter with Bournemouth Borough Council in 1958.
 The council solved the problem by putting the slag company in touch with a local firm that made breeze blocks out of clinker slag; this appears to have abated the nuisance.

 Community

 In 2007, it was reported that West Howe was one of the most economically deprived areas in England, with an estimated 37% of the population living below the poverty line.
-West Howe has three schools (including Oak Academy), three churches, two youth clubs, a library, and a health centre in Cunningham Crescent.
+West Howe has three schools, three churches, two community centres, a library, a post office and a health centre in Cunningham Crescent.
+The parade of shops in Cunningham Crescent include a charity shop, a pharmacy, a post office, hairdressers, a convenience store and a takeaway.